 Although finance serves as a technology and a language designed to enable the creative, the problem solving, and the various causes of our human spirit.
 Finance has also been used as a force to suppress individuals and perpetuate a status - quo of unnecessary suffering.

 Personal Finance is a shackle for far too many people, even people who are making lots of money.
 The shear confusion from financial noise, “guru recipes”, and nonsense financial "advice" has generated the perpetuation of this suffering.
 More notably the confusion and overwhelm have set a limitation on our human potential in expressing itself.

 Further perpetuating this paradigm are profit-hungry corporations who emphasize returns over the quality and fiduciary they owe their customers, resulting in a long list of shitty product & service options for the individual.

 Let’s zoom out for a moment, and look at the bigger picture.
 Illustrating the economic reality we live in are the following facts:

-Two-thirds of Americans would struggle to come up with $1,000 in an emergency.
+Two-Thirds of Americans would struggle to come up with $1,000 in a general emergency.

 44,000,000 Americans (13%) have student loans.
 That’s 1 in 7.5.

 Americans as a whole owe more than $1.5 trillion in educational debt.

 43% of student loan borrowers are not making regular payments.